 The cause of ERMs is due to a defect in the surface layer of the retina where a type of cell, called glial cells, can migrate through and start to grow in a membranous sheet on the retinal surface.
 This membrane can appear like cellophane and over time may contract and cause traction (or pulling) and puckering of the retina, leading to decreased vision and metamorphopsia.

-The most common cause of macular pucker is an age-related condition called posterior vitreous detachment (PVD), where the vitreous gel that fills the eye separates from the retina, causing micro-tears and symptoms of floaters and flashes.
+The most common cause of macular pucker is an age-related condition called posterior vitreous detachment (PVD), where the vitreous gel that fills the eye separates from the retina causing symptoms of floaters and flashes.
 If there is no specific cause apart from the PVD, the ERM is called idiopathic (of unknown origin).

 ERMs can be associated with a number of ocular conditions such as prior retinal tears or detachment, retinal vascular diseases such as diabetic retinopathy or venous occlusive disease; they can also be post-traumatic, occuring following ocular surgery, or be associated with intraocular (inside the eye) inflammation.